Mikejo5000/vsts-docs-pr/docs/public/migration-checklist.md

 * Confirm that each extension's author has made it available for non-members by testing it.
 * If not, ask the extension author to add support for non-members.

-# Partial migration tips
+## Partial migration tips

-## Work item migration
+### Work item migration

-**TODO** talk about moving individual work items

-**TODO** talk about WImigrator
+If one or a handful of work items are sensitive, you can [move them](../work/backlogs/remove-delete-work-items.md#move-a-work-item-to-another-team-project) out into a separate, private project.
+Cross-project linkages will continue to work for members.
+Non-members will not have access to the content since it resides in a private project.

+If you have a large number of sensitive work items, consider keeping your current project private and creating a new public project.
+You can migrate a few work items by hand into the new project.
+Migrating a large number of work items can be accomplished using the open source [WiMigrator](https://github.com/Microsoft/vsts-work-item-migrator) maintained by Microsoft.

-## Git tip-only migration
+### Git tip-only migration
-You can do a tip-only migration if you don't want to share your repository's history.
+If a repository cannot be shared due to problematic history, consider doing a tip-only migration to a new repository in a different project.
+The project containing the problematic repository should remain private.
+The new repository should be created in a project you don't mind making public.

 >[!WARNING]
 >The new repository will have no connection to the old one.
 >You won't easily be able to migrate changes between them in the future.
->You should have all your developers switch to using the new repository.
+>Also, your pull request history will not be migrated.

 - Clone the existing repository: `git clone <clone_URL>`
 - Make sure you're in the root of the repository: `cd <reponame>`